 This is a great book by Norman Doidge, M. D. It was featured on the PBS’s The Brain Fitness Program.
 It presents very encouraging information from the exciting field of neurological plasticity, which is the ability of the nervous system to change and improve its functioning in ways that were thought impossible only a few years ago.
 The first quote reinforces the views and practices that I have always believed and practiced, and which are special strengths of the Blend Phonics method.

 I have found the Blend Phonics Reader: Standard Edition a perfect tool for applying the full effectiveness “Constraint Induced Therapy.”
 The students are “removed from their whole-word guessing environment” (Outside reading, since it reinforces current guessing habits, is eliminated.), and they are put on a program of daily phonics drill – not the kill and drill of mindlessly practicing sound-to-symbol associations – but rather sounding-out regular phonics words in intensive daily massed practice where the elements of English orthography are presented by levels of increasing word processing difficulty.
 The “constraint” is the elimination of sight-words and outside reading.
 In as little as five hours of 15 minutes daily drill, students have improved their grade level performance three grade levels and more.
 The method even works even when the students are just removed from the “whole-word guessing environment” during the tutoring session, but completely stopping all outside reading is ideal.
 I realize it is hard to create the ideal freedom-from-outside-reading environment during the school year.
-The Blend Phonics Reader is also available in an inexpensive spiral bound edition from Cafe Press.
+The Bend Phonics Reader mentioned here is now available in inexpensive paperback as Blend Phonics Fluency Drills.

 Flesch was ahead of his time.
 The improvement on the Miller Word Identification Assessment (MWIA) for artificially induced whole-word dyslexia is always impressive.
 I trust that someday fMRI studies will verify the effectiveness of our “constraint induced therapy” procedures with Blend Phonics.
 I call the MWIA “a poor man’s fMRI” because I think there will prove to be a close correlation between fMRI scores and improvement on the MWIA.